-Millions of energy customers who pay by direct debit will now get automatic refunds from their supplier, regardless of how much their account is in credit by.
+Millions of energy customers who pay by direct debit will now get automatic refunds annually from their supplier, regardless of how much their account is in credit by.

 Customers will get overpayments back each year on the anniversary of when they signed up, or when they switch tariff, after EDF Energy, British Gas, SSE, First Utility and Npower changed their direct debit refund policies.
 Previously, some firms only automatically gave refunds if customers were in credit by £100 or more.
 See our Millions to get refunds MSE news story.

 First, it's important to be clear the price you're charged and the amount you pay every month aren't the same thing.